 Are there construction management software platforms for mobile devices?

 There are many construction management software platforms available for mobile devices.
-These platforms allow users to manage their projects from anywhere and at any time.
+These platforms allow users to manage their projects from anywhere and anytime.
 They provide a variety of features that can be used to track project progress, create and view construction documents, and manage construction schedules.

-In addition, they allow users to communicate with other members of the project team and share files and information.
+In addition, they allow users to communicate with other project team members and share files and information.